Yhozen/nestjs-role-protected/README.md

 export class AppModule {}
 ```

-now you can the RoleProtected decorator to protect your resolver methods! 🔥
+now, you can use the `RoleProtected` decorator to protect your resolver methods! 🔥

 ```typescript
 /* ... imports ... */